gi-no/blog_mean_stack/article3.en.md

 When prompted endpoint, set default ("/api/questions").
 The generator generate "server/api/question" directory with files such as "question.controller.js", "question.model.js", and "/api/question" API is prepared for use.

 We edit database model to store question titles, question contents, and the list of answers.
 MongoDB can directly store arrays or associated arrays as a part of one JSON object.
-MongoDB itself is flexible schema and does not require pre-defined schema.
-But mongoose driver used in Angular Full-Stack generator provide schema as a additional feature to limit or validate fields, we define question related information as a schema.
+MongoDB itself is flexible schema and does not require pre-defined schemas.
+But mongoose driver used in Angular Full-Stack generator provide schema as an additional feature to limit or validate fields, we define question-related information as a schema.

 server/api/question/question.model.js